The history of our No. 1

 16 | 31.07.1908 | 1911 | - | 1924 | 1924 to Brünigbahn (SBB No. 216), scrapped 1942 |

-– RHÆTIA is of national importance being one of the oldest locomotives of Switzerland and “founder locomotive” of Rhätische Bahn
+– RHÆTIA is of national importance being one of the oldest Swiss locomotives and “founder locomotive” of the Rhätische Bahn.

-– RHÆTIA represents the formerly very popular ¾ coupled tank locomotive type of the first manufacturing phase
+– RHÆTIA represents the popular first generation 2-6-0 coupled tank locomotive design.

-– RHÆTIA is witness of very early endeavours of preservation of a historical railway vehicle
+– RHÆTIA is witness to the very early efforts to preserve a historical railway vehicle in Switzerland.